vatpac-technology/sops/docs/aerodromes/procedural/Tamworth.md

 The **Oxley** and **New England** Highways are good references for this standard.

 ### Surveillance
 Surveillance coverage can be expected to be not available below `A034` in the TW CTR.
-Although TW ADC is **not permitted** to use surveillance for separation, ARL/MDE may assist by establishing surveillance separation standards via coordination
+Although TW ADC is **not permitted** to use surveillance for separation, ARL may assist by establishing surveillance separation standards via coordination

 ## VFR Operations